menglianxia/MDAM/README.md

-This program calculates the correction parameters of DEM by inputting the observed values (GCPs & TPs).
-For specific operation information, please refer to the program.
+This program calculates the correction parameters of DEMs by inputting the observed values (GCPs & TPs).
+Specific operation information please refer to the program.
-This code belongs to the paper "Building multi-satellite DEM time series for insight into mélange inside large rifts in Antarctica", which is currently under review in the Cryosphere.
+This code belongs to the paper "Building multi-satellite DEM time series for insight into mélange inside large rifts in Antarctica", which is currently under review in the Cryosphere (https://doi.org/10.5194/egusphere-2025-175).
 For more details on parameter Settings, please refer to this paper.